How To Lower Your AT&T Bill

 Another effective strategy is threatening to cancel.
 This triggers additional discounts if you’re a good customer and you can always back out of canceling.

 You haven’t gotten the full amount of savings from AT&T yet.
 Ask for a reference code for your savings and when it will take effect.
 You can get more savings by asking for it to apply immediately which results in a pro-rated credit.

 If the savings are not permanent, ask for it to be extended by 50% more than the promotion length first provided.
 Both these tactics can increase your savings dramatically.

 AT&T also provides one-time credits if you ask for them.
 If you’ve been with ATT for many years, you can just flat up ask to get a credit on your next statement for being a long-time customer.

 Always ask to see if they can increase it 50% from what they offer – they’ll just need to check their system to see if the increased amount is approved.
 Loyalty credits range from $15-$50 depending on your plan.

 You could also mention that you’ve had spotty service over the last couple of months and get credits from that.
 In the case you’ve paid late or activation fees in the past, see if you can get those refunded.
 They will generally refund you if you ask them even if those fees were months in the past.

-To fully maximize your AT&T savings can take a couple of hours and it’s better to renegotiate your account with them every six months or so.
+Fully maximizing your AT&T savings can take a couple of hours and it’s better to renegotiate your ATT account every six months or so.